The Brain That Wouldn't Die (2020 film): Production

 Funding for The Brain That Wouldn't Die was partially obtained through a successful Kickstarter campaign.
 Filming took place in Portland, Oregon during 2016 and actors Rachael Perrell Fosket, Patrick Green, Jason Reynolds, Mia Allen, and Robert Blanche were brought on to portray the film's central characters.
 Inspiration for The Brain That Wouldn't Die was taken from the original movie, as well as from films such as Re-Animator and The Man With Two Brains.

 Release

 The Brain That Wouldn't Die premiered at the Hollywood Theatre as part of the Portland Horror Film Festival on June 21, 2020.

 Reception

 Critical reception has been mixed to positive and the film holds a rating of 67% on Rotten Tomatoes, based on 6 reviews.
 Rue Morgue and Dread Central both wrote favorable reviews for the movie and Dread Central wrote that "It’s far from perfect in a technical sense, but we’re talking about art, not bricks.
 Technicalities be damned, I had fun watching this movie."
-Starburst was more critical, questioning "what’s the thinking behind doing an almost shot-for-shot version of a 1962 cult favourite rather than attempt to better it?"
+Starburst was more critical, questioning "what’s the thinking behind doing an almost shot-for-shot version of a 1962 cult favorite rather than attempt to better it?"